Peanut: North America

-The state of Georgia leads the US in peanut production, with 49 percent of the nation's peanut acreage and output.
+The state of Georgia leads the U.S. in peanut production, with 49 percent of the nation's peanut acreage and output.
 In 2014, farmers cultivated 591,000 acres of peanuts, yielding of 2.4 billion pounds.
-The most famous peanut farmer was Jimmy Carter of Sumter County, Georgia, who became US president in 1976.
+The most famous peanut farmer was Jimmy Carter of Sumter County, Georgia, who became the U.S. president in 1977.

-In the US and Canada, peanuts are used in candies, cakes, cookies, and other sweets.
-Individually, they are eaten dry-roasted with or without salt.
-Ninety-five percent of Canadians eat peanuts or peanut butter, with the average consumption of 3 kg of peanuts per person annually, and 79% of Canadians consume peanut butter weekly.
-In the United States, peanuts and peanut butter are central to American dietary practices, and are typically considered as comfort foods.
-Peanuts were sold at fairs or by pushcart operators through the 19th century.
-Peanut butter is a common peanut-based food, representing half of the American total peanut consumption and $850 million in annual retail sales.
+In the U.S. and Canada, peanuts are used in candies, cakes, and cookies.
+They are eaten dry-roasted with or without salt.
+Ninety-five percent of Canadians eat them, with the average consumption of 3 kg per person annually, while 79% of Canadians consume peanut butter weekly.
+In the United States, peanut products are central in the diet, and are considered as comfort foods.
+Peanut butter represents half the American consumption and $850 million in annual retail sales.
 Peanut soup is found on restaurant menus in the southeastern states.
-In some southern portions of the US, peanuts are boiled for several hours until soft and moist.
-Peanuts are also deep-fried, sometimes within the shell.
-Per person, Americans eat 6 lb of peanut products annually, spending a total of $2 billion in peanut retail purchases.
+In the southern U.S., peanuts are boiled for several hours until soft.
+Peanuts can be deep-fried, sometimes within the shell.
+Per person, Americans eat 6 lb of peanut products annually, at a retail cost of $2 billion.

-Manufacturing

-Industrial

-Peanuts have a variety of industrial end uses.
-Paint, varnish, lubricating oil, leather dressings, furniture polish, insecticides, and nitroglycerin are made from peanut oil.
-Soap is made from saponified oil, and many cosmetics contain peanut oil and its derivatives.
-The protein portion is used in the manufacture of some textile fibers.
-Peanut shells are used in the manufacture of plastic, wallboard, abrasives, fuel, cellulose (used in rayon and paper), and mucilage (glue).

-Malnutrition

-With their high protein concentration, peanuts are used to help reduce or prevent malnutrition.
-Plumpy Nut, MANA Nutrition, and Medika Mamba are high-protein, high-energy, and high-nutrient peanut-based pastes developed to be used as a therapeutic food to aid in famine relief.
-The World Health Organization, UNICEF, Project Peanut Butter, and Doctors Without Borders have used these products to help save malnourished children in developing countries.